Category Archives: L-M

 Les Misérables

-Les-Mis-BroadwayOriginal Broadway Cast, 1987 (Decca, 2CDs) 2 out of 5 stars (2 / 5) There are a few reasons to consider this recording as an alternative or addendum to the one reviewed above.
+Les-Mis-BroadwayOriginal Broadway Cast, 1987 (Decca, 2CDs) 2 out of 5 stars (2 / 5) There are a few reasons to consider this album as an alternative or addendum to the one reviewed above.
 Randy Graff is a wonderful Fantine, Terrence Mann as Javert has better vocal technique than Roger Allam, and Michael Maguire is a stalwart Enjolras.
-This recording also contains some music not to be heard on the original London cast album, most notably Jean Valjean’s “Bring Him Home” — a truly beautiful song, even if its main melody sounds like that of the “Humming Chorus” from Puccini’s Madama Butterfly, a debt that Claude-Michel Schönberg has reportedly acknowledged.
+This recording also contains some music not to be heard on the original London cast album, most notably Jean Valjean’s “Bring Him Home” — a truly beautiful song, even if its main melody sounds very much like that of the “Humming Chorus” from Puccini’s Madama Butterfly, a debt that Claude-Michel Schönberg has reportedly acknowledged.
 Otherwise, this two-disc set isn’t a whole lot different from its predecessor.
 Colm Wilkinson and Frances Ruffelle are back as Valjean and Eponine, the latter an unfortunate return to the ears of some listeners. — M.P.

 Les-Mis-SymphonicThe Complete Symphonic Recording, 1988 (First Night, 3CDs) 1 out of 5 stars (1 / 5) The star here is Gary Morris, an American country-western singer who had played Valjean early in the run of the original Broadway production of Les Misérables.
 Unfortunately, Morris’ accent and mannerisms are just as odd as Colm Wilkinson’s in the role, and his voice isn’t nearly as good.
 As heard here, Morris has a vibrato so wide that it’s really a wobble; every sustained note he sings is really two notes, and it isn’t pretty.
 Given that his singing of the show’s central role is almost unlistenable, the strengths of this recording seem beside the point.
 Still, for what it’s worth: Philip Quast as Javert and Anthony Warlow as Enjolras are excellent, Michael Ball is back as Marius, and Tracy Shayne sings prettily as Cossette.
 Also, Debbie Byrne as Fantine delivers the high notes of “I Dreamed a Dream” without belting, and some listeners may therefore prefer her performance to Patti LuPone’s and Randy Graff’s.
 As Eponine, Kaho Shimada has a better voice than Frances Ruffelle — but, annoyingly, she seems to imitate Ruffelle’s inflections and enunciations.
 The London Philharmonia orchestra sounds huge and impressive.
 This is a complete recording of the score, but none of the extra music you’ll find here is worth writing home about. — M.P.